martinmaeland/Robot_Simulator/README.md

 ```

 ## TODO
-- Clean up code, aka make it simpler to create robot instance.
+[ ] Clean up code, aka make it simpler to create robot instance
-- Calculate inverse-kinematics from t-matrix.
+[ ] Calculate inverse-kinematics from t-matrix

 ## Thoughts
-- The dots represents the joints.
+* The dots represents the joints.
 Should the base have a dot as well?
-- The tip represents the tool.
+* The tip represents the tool.
 Should the tool be represented as end of link?